LNF970203/fine_tune_chatGPT/README.md

   - Seperate it to chunks (You can use any video with any duration.
 Since openAI has token limit, need to chunk the script)
   - Get embeddings from openAI and save inside vector DB
   - User Prompt and get relevent content from semantic search
-  - With the relevent content, talk with LLM for abstractive insights.
+  - With the relevent content, talk with LLM for abstractive insights

 **TODO**
 - Can define benchmark similarity score to get relevant content.
-Based on that, if the score is less than benchmark, manual prompt can be used to overcome getting unrelated content
+Based on that, if the score is less than benchmark, manual prompt can be used to overcome getting unrelated content.

 **IMPORTANT NOTES**
 - If transcript generation is disabled for the youtube videoes that you have defined, by Youtube, full script cannot be extracted.